DeusNexus/iu-auth-bot/README.md

 After it has added you, your 8-digit pin will no longer be valid.
 You're identifier (telegram_id) and email address will be removed.
 Only if you want to join a new chat your data will be stored for a maximum of 24 hours.

+### Spam Limitations
+Telegram ids will be limited to requesting one auth code for a valid email per 24 hours.

 ## Disclaimer
 The developed application is licensed under the GNU General Public License.